 Infant baptism showcases God’s grace in loving and choosing us before we make any choices ourselves.
 This amazing grace, that God loves us before we love Him, is why ancient Israel circumcised baby boys, and why the earliest Christians baptized, as a replacement for circumcision (Colossians 2:11-12), the children of believers (Acts 2:39).
 In infant baptism, while parents and pastors are active participants, God is the main actor, publicly declaring, “You are my child” and promising, “I will be your God.”

-In eighth grade students are invited to confirm the promises of their baptism by going through Confirmation and then choosing to make their own public statement of faith and become members of First Church.
+In ninth grade students are invited to confirm the promises of their baptism by going through Confirmation and then choosing to make their own public statement of faith and become members of First Church.

 According to the Book of Order for the PC(USA), for an infant to be baptized in a particular church at least one of the parents must be a member of that congregation.
 If you are not a member and would like to become a member of this church family or learn more about adult baptism, contact Patricia Hall 918.301.1028.